moustafaatef74/mumshad-k8s/06-Security/README.md

 - Root Certificates (CA)
 - Client Certificates (Client)

-The K8s cluster consists of a master and workers nodes, All interaction between the server and the client must be secured, communication between all the components of the K8s cluster must be secured, the 2 primary requirments are to have all the various server within the cluster to use server cettificates and the client to use client certificates to verify that they are who they say they are.
+The K8s cluster consists of a master and workers nodes, All interaction between the server and the client must be secured, communication between all the components of the K8s cluster must be secured, the 2 primary requirements are to have all the various server within the cluster to use server certificates and the client to use client certificates to verify that they are who they say they are.

 ### Server Components

 kube-api Server

-- api server exposes a https service that other ccomponents and external user use to manage the cluster, so generate a certificate and a key pair
+- api server exposes a https service that other components and external user use to manage the cluster, so generate a certificate and a key pair
 - apiserver.crt
 - apiserver.key